What is: Jibun wo

 - Soundtracks that evoke emotions and complement the narrative.

-- Character designs that reflect their internal struggles and growth.
+- Character designs that reflect their inner struggles and growth.

-Furthermore, music plays a crucial role in the representation of “Jibun wo”.
-Oftentimes, anime theme songs that explore this theme are composed in a way that resonates with the characters' emotions.
-The lyrics often talk about internal struggle and the search for self-acceptance, creating an even deeper connection with the audience.
+Furthermore, music plays a crucial role in the representation of “Jibun wo.”
+Often, the theme songs of anime that explore this theme are composed in a way that resonates with the characters' emotions.
+The lyrics frequently speak of inner struggle and the search for self-acceptance, creating an even deeper connection with the audience.
 This combination of visual and musical storytelling helps solidify the message that the journey to discover “Jibun wo” is universal and timeless.

-Finally, “Jibun wo” is not only a concept present in anime, but also reflects a common quest in real life.
-Many people feel lost or confused about their identity at different points in their lives.
-Animes that address this theme offer a safe space for viewers to explore their own emotions and challenges.
+Finally, “Jibun wo” is not just a concept present in anime, but also reflects a common search in real life.
+Many people feel lost or confused about their identity at different times in their lives.
+Anime that addresses this theme offers a safe space for viewers to explore their own emotions and challenges.
 By identifying with the characters, anime fans can find inspiration and courage to face their own journeys of self-discovery.